What does it mean to mention the best restaurants in downtown Vancouver?

 I’ve given you a heavy arsenal of the best restaurants in downtown Vancouver but maybe I missed something.

-Get at me if you need any additional advice.
+Get at me if you need any additional advice on food in downtown Vancouver.

 Also – if you have any other questions, tips, or recommendations for other travellers be sure to chime in using comment section below or on our Facebook page.